Guidance on good-practice recruitment and induction processes, from work placements and internships to internal recruitment and secondments

 Offers of employment should always be made in writing.
 But it is important to be aware that a verbal offer of employment made in an interview is as legally binding as a letter to the candidate.
 See more in our contracts of employment factsheet.
 CIPD members can use our Terms and conditions of employment law Q&As.

 Unsuccessful candidates should be notified promptly in writing and if possible given feedback.
-As a minimum, feedback on any psychometric test results should be offered.
+As a minimum, feedback on any psychometric test results, delivered by a qualified person, should be offered.

 Joining the organisation